YCChenVictor/blog-frontend/_posts/Computer_Science/mindset/2022-05-02-basic-concept-related-to-DSA.md

 ## Why?

 Basic data structure and algorithm knowledge is useful for problem solving.
-We need concepts such as complexity for evaluations,
+With this concept, we can evalute solutions to a problem before diving in.

 ## How?